mattyoung101/omicron/README.md

 For information on this licence, please [read this FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), and [this question](https://opensource.stackexchange.com/a/8832).
-Simply put, if you are building a robot based on Team Omicron's code, the MPL requires that you disclose that your robot uses open-source software from Team Omicron, and where anyone can obtain it (this repo). _A great place to do so would be in your poster and presentation._ If you modify any files with the MPL licence header, the licence requires that you release your improvements under the MPL 2.0 as well.
+Simply put, if you are building a robot based on Team Omicron's code, the MPL requires that you disclose that your robot uses open-source software from Team Omicron, and where anyone can obtain it (this repo). _A great place to do so would be in your poster and presentation!_ If you modify any files with the MPL licence header, the licence requires that you release your improvements under the MPL 2.0 as well.
 New files that you create can be under any licence.